doubaokun/devopszen/_posts/2017-05-23-aws-elastic-beanstalk.md

 And since AWS EB provide a stander solution, it is not tuned by default, you might see the cost growth compare with your legacy IDC.

+[Transfon](https://www.transfon.com/) migrated a large website from Elastic beanstalk to a managed system and reduced hosting cost by 50%.

 ## References: